Blueberry Custard Meringue Pie

 - 6 tablespoons sugar

-- Place graham crackers in a food processor; cover and process until fine crumbs form.
-Add butter and egg white; cover and process until blended.
-Press crumb mixture onto the bottom and up the sides of a 9-in. pie plate coated with cooking spray.
-Bake at 350° for 7-9 minutes or until set.
+- Preheat oven to 350°.
+Pulse crackers in a food processor until fine crumbs form.
+Add melted butter and egg white; pulse until blended.
+Press mixture onto bottom and up sides of a 9-in. pie plate coated with cooking spray.
+Bake 7-9 minutes or until set.
 Cool on a wire rack.

-- For filling, in a small saucepan, combine the sugar, cornstarch and salt.
-Gradually stir in milk until smooth.
-Cook and stir over medium-high heat until thickened and bubbly.
-Reduce heat; cook and stir 2 minutes longer.
-Remove from the heat.
-Stir a small amount of hot filling into egg yolks; return all to pan, stirring constantly.
+- In a small heavy saucepan, mix sugar, cornstarch and salt.
+Whisk in milk.
+Cook and stir over medium heat until thickened and bubbly.
+Reduce heat to low; cook and stir 2 minutes longer.
+Remove from heat.

-- Bring to a gentle boil; cook and stir 2 minutes longer.
-Remove from the heat.
-Stir in blueberries and vanilla.
-Pour into crust.
+- In a small bowl, whisk a small amount of hot mixture into egg yolks; return all to pan, whisking constantly.
+Bring to a gentle boil; cook and stir 2 minutes.
+Remove from heat; stir in blueberries and vanilla.

-- For meringue, in a small bowl, beat egg whites and cream of tartar on medium speed until soft peaks form.
-Gradually beat in sugar, 1 tablespoon at a time, on high until stiff peaks form.
+- For meringue, in a bowl, beat egg whites with cream of tartar on medium speed until foamy.
+Gradually add sugar, 1 tablespoon at a time, beating on high after each addition until sugar is dissolved.
+Continue beating until soft glossy peaks form.

-- Spread over hot filling, sealing edges to crust.
-Bake at 350° for 16-20 minutes or until golden brown.
-Cool on a wire rack for 1 hour; refrigerate for 1-2 hours before serving.
+- Transfer hot filling to crust.
+Spread meringue evenly over top, sealing to edge of crust.
+Bake at 350° for 16-20 minutes or until meringue is golden brown.
+Cool 1 hour on a wire.
+Refrigerate 1-2 hours before serving.
 Refrigerate leftovers.
-Yield: 8 servings.